danddr/USE/README.md

 ![](man/figures/use_website_figure.png)

 ## Examples
-How to apply **USE** is shown in the vignette or the example provided at https://github.com/danddr/USE_paper/tree/main/Example.
+Examples showing how to implement `USE` for species distribution modelling are provided in the dedicated vignette, and can also be found at https://github.com/danddr/USE_paper/tree/main/Example.